yverdon/geocity_styleguide/docs/colors.md

-Please prefer the variable generated from Tailwind over hardcoded value in CSS files.
+Please prefer the classes generated from Tailwind over hardcoded value in CSS files.

 {% for palette, values in colors %}